elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 ## Route All Traffic Through a VPN

-Establishing a privacy-respecting network path (a Virtual Private Network) before adding accounts or apps helps reduce the amount of identifying metadata exposed during setup.
+Establishing a privacy-respecting network path (using a Virtual Private Network) before adding accounts or apps helps reduce the amount of identifying metadata exposed during setup.
 These steps use [Mullvad VPN](https://mullvad.net/) as an example, but other reputable VPN providers (such as [Proton VPN](https://protonvpn.com/)) follow a similar installation and configuration process.

 - In the _App Store_, install _Accrescent_, a security-focused third-party app store.
 - Open _Accrescent_ and install _AppVerifier_, which allows you to verify APK signing keys for manually downloaded applications.